 Newspapers« Previous Entries

 Lots of excited commentary on my satiric piece about Chelsea Clinton’s baby.
+A sampling:

 I didn’t realize that Media Research Center had a pretty robust web page devoted entirely to, er, polite differences of opinion with the New York Times (and has me featured at the moment).
 Check it out.